read

 >>> # Read all channels

->>> all_data = gwframe.read_bytes(gwf_bytes, channel=None)
+>>> all_data = gwframe.read_bytes(gwf_bytes, channels=None)

 >>> print(f"Found {len(all_data)} channels")